Social Work: Helping Refugees with PTSD

 The National Child Traumatic Stress Network invites you to join them in observing World Refugee Awareness Month and, on June 20th, World Refugee Awareness Day.
 In doing so, we focus on the millions of refugees who live around the globe, recognizing their plight as well as their valuable contributions to our communities.

 If you are interested in pursuing your Master’s in Social Work, or even if you’re simply interested in discussing the program, please reach out to an Enrollment Counselor at (207) 221-4143 or via email at firstname.lastname@example.org.
-Or, fill out an online application now at go.une.edu/apply.
+Or, fill out an online application now at online.une.edu/gateway-portal-page.
 We look forward to hearing from you!